iskolbin/binaryheap/README.md

 Indirect Binary Heap
 ====================
 If you need to change priority or remove specific item from the heap efficiently you should use this implementation.
-It's slighthly slower and consumes more memory than direct approach, but allows fast removal and updating priorities by saving of locations of elements in the heap. *Note that this implementations doesn't allow repeating items*.
-It has the same methods as common binary heap and adds follow:
+It's slighthly slower and consumes more memory than direct approach, but allows fast removal and updating priorities by saving the indices of the elements in the heap. *Note that this implementations doesn't allow repeating items*.
+It has the same methods as direct binary heap and adds follow:

 indexof( item )
 ---------------